NVIDIA/framework-reproducibility/README.md

     `tf.nn.softmax_cross_entropy_with_logits` and
     `tf.nn.sparse_softmax_cross_entropy_with_logits`.
 See TensorFlow
     [issue 38185](https://github.com/tensorflow/tensorflow/issues/38185).
     Work-around: use non-fused softmax and cross-entropy.
-For example, select the activation on the final `Dense` `tf.keras` layer to be 'softmax' and then select `tf.keras.losses.categorical_crossentropy` for the loss
+For example, assuming you're using `tf.keras`, select the activation on the final `Dense` layer to be 'softmax' and then select `tf.keras.losses.categorical_crossentropy` for the loss function.
-    function.
   * `tf.image.resize_bilinear` (TF 1 API): In the TF 2 API, this functionality
     is accessed via `tf.image.resize` with `method=ResizeMethod.BILINEAR` (which is the default `method` setting).
 It is also exposed through